 SC Picture Project | Charleston County | Shady Rest

 We would like to make this page better.
 Do you have information about Shady Rest that you would like to share?
-If so, please send it to the South Carolina Picture Project.
+If so, please let us know below..
 Thank you!

 Reflections on Shady Rest

 Brandon Coffey, who contributed the photos on this page, says: “This quaint and weathered old building is known as The Shady Rest.
 The Shady Rest was a popular night club in the African-American community known as Tibwin named for the nearby plantation in the McClellanville area of Charleston County.
 Descendants of enslaved people settled outside of plantation lands not only from Tibwin but also Laurel Hill, Doe Hall, and Buck Hall plantations.
 Driving down in this area you will see these names used for these communities scattered about.
 It is a place approached by now modern highways but still steeped in ancient tradition.”

 Please fill in one or more fields based on your knowledge.
 We really appreciate your help, and we will credit you for your contribution.
 Learn more about our Adopt A Landmark program.
 Thank you!